cursorless-dev/cursorless/README.md

 - `cursorless.showOnStart`: Whether decorations should appear on workspace start
 - `cursorless.hatSizeAdjustment`: Percentage to increase or decrease hat size; positive increases size
 - `cursorless.hatVerticalOffset`: How much to vertically shift the hats as a percentage of font size; positive is up
+- `cursorless.<hatStyle>.enabled`: Whether to enable `<hatStyle>` shape / color.
+- `cursorless.<hatStyle>.penalty`: How much to penalize the `<hatStyle>` shape / color.
+You will probably want to set this one to the number of syllables in the given style.
+Cursorless will then sort every style combination by number of syllables to refer to it.

 ## Known Issues